Skip to main content

 Music Psychology

-Music psychology modules offer perspectives to music from social sciences, with emphasis on how listeners and musicians process and experience music.
-In the second year (Music and Science), the emphasis is on learning to carry out an empirical experiment that explores the way we comprehend elements of music (such as timbre, rhythm, harmony, or tonality).
-In the final year (Psychology of Music module), you will be able to design and complete your own empirical project about your chosen psychological dimension of music (emotions, memory, imagery, preferences, etc.).
+Music psychology modules offer perspectives to music from social sciences, with an emphasis on how listeners and musicians process and experience music.
+Our current music psychology modules are Music and Science in the second year and Psychology of Music in the third year.
+In Music and Science, the emphasis is on learning to carry out an empirical experiment that explores the way we comprehend elements of music (such as timbre, rhythm, harmony, or tonality).
+In Psychology of Music, you will be able to design and complete your own empirical project about your chosen psychological dimension of music (emotions, memory, imagery, preferences, etc.).
 You can see many of the completed projects reported in a UG journal titled Durham Undergraduate Research in Music and Science (https://musicscience.net/durms/).

 Discover more